 Sagada was our last destination for our Cordillera Trip.
 We’ve spent a lot of time on the road so we’re left with a tight schedule upon arriving in Sagada.
 From Buscalan, we rode the monster jeepney again going back to Bontoc.
-The sun was high and we’re at the top again, imagine the heat and our positions, but it was good as the view from the top was amazing.
+The sun was high and we were at the top again, imagine the heat and our positions, but it was good as the view from the top was amazing.

 Once we arrived at Bontoc, we went straight to the terminal where we rode a jeepney going to Sagada.
 To our surprise, we met the German Traveler we first encountered in Banaue.
 She and a French one became our companions during our stay in Sagada.
-This is probably one of the highlights in our Sagada Trip, meeting and sharing stories with new people.
+This is probably one of the highlights of our Sagada Trip, meeting and sharing stories with new people.

 SAGADA’S HANGING COFFINS

-To maximize our time, we ate our late lunch, hurriedly checked-in to our accommodation and went to the church of St. Mary the Virgin before proceeding to the hanging coffins.
+To maximize our time, we ate our late lunch, hurriedly checked in to our accommodation, and went to the church of St. Mary the Virgin before proceeding to the hanging coffins.
 Rain seems to have liked us so much, as we’re descending going to the site, the rain poured heavily with hails… and we’re soaking wet again.
 Fortunately, our guide knows a small cave where we stayed for a while.
 The valley where the coffins are located has good acoustics, where you can hear your scream throughout the valley, thus it is called Echo Valley.